 Tomorrow is day But we are here Trust in our and let it be

 What (or who) is left out of the picture of the world we are in when the world itself is portrayed as if nothing but "pure cybernetic processes?"
-And what haunts this most powerful of late twentieth-century theoretical-fictions?
-The answer, according to Norbert Wiener, is the "evil" of chaos - the noise of disorganized forms and the entropic erosion of workable between subjects in communicative flux.
+And what haunts this most of late twentieth-century theoretical-fictions?
+The answer, according to Norbert Wiener, is the "evil" of chaos - the noise of disorganized forms and the entropic erosion of workable boundaries between subjects in communicative flux.

-Superhighway Crawling out around the
+Information out around the world